walshbr/introduction-to-text-analysis/data-cleaning/zotero.md

 Zotero isn't perfect.
 Sometimes, an error might occur, and you might have to wrestle with your text a bit.
 But the payoff is worth it.
 Save your work often.
 Back things up.
 And use Zotero without fear.

+## Further Resources
+* Jason Puckett has a more advanced breakdown of Zotero in *[Zotero: A Guide for Librarians, Researchers and Educators](https://www.amazon.com/Zotero-Guide-Librarians-Researchers-Educators/dp/0838985890/ref=sr_1_1?ie=UTF8&qid=1473948483&sr=8-1&keywords=zotero)*